LEAGUES

 Central Carolinas Super League

-Thursday evenings are league play at CTTC.
-If you wish to participate, you must register and sign-in on Stadiumtt.com between Tuesday 6AM and Thursday noon.
-Players that do not sign in or text in before 6 PM Wednesday are not guaranteed participation in that week’s league The process of setting Divisions begins Thursday afternoon.
+For Thursday - you must sign in on stadiumtt.com between Monday 5 PM and Thursday 5 PM.
+Players that do not sign in before noon Thursday are not guaranteed participation in that week’s league.
+There is a maximum of 48 players and sign-up is first-come, first served.
+The process of setting groups begins on Thursday afternoon.
 Play will start by 7:00 PM.
 If you cannot arrive before 7:00 PM and wish to participate, you must text message 704-560-2441 and leave your name.
 You must arrive before 7:45 PM to play.

 3. League Ratings